cloud-gov/cg-modify-php-ext/README.md

 Add the extension you want to enable in the `PHP_EXTENSIONS` section of tge `.bp-config/options.json` file.

-Make sure you are logged in to cloud.gov, and fo `cf push`.
+Make sure you are logged in to cloud.gov, and do `cf push` to deploy the app.
 When the app is started, navigate to the route for the app.